Last Updated on

 a.
 Personal appearance.

 The need to capture your biometrics and photo explains why you need to be physically present at the post office during application.
-You can’t apply for postal ID through the mail or a representative.
+You can’t apply for a postal ID through the mail or a representative.

 b.
 Two copies of duly-accomplished postal ID application form.